ruuda/hoff/design.md

 For now I’ll go with serialization as simple as possible; write on shutdown and read at startup.
 There will be no durability initially.

+## State

+What state does the system need to keep track of?
+First of all, the things that are configuration rather than state:

+ * The url of the repository to keep track of (let’s limit it to one initially).
+ * API tokens and urls.
+ * Authorization for review policy etc. will come later.

+As for the actual state, I need to know:

+ * The set of pull requests that have been approved.
+That probably means the entire set of open pull requests, and whether they have been approved or not.
+   This could be recovered entirely from GitHub.

+ * The state per approved pull request: approved but missing enforced checks, build pending or failed, etc. This cannot easily be recovered from GitHub.

+ * The current candidate pull request for integrating.
+Also the sha of the integrated change (rebased or merge commit, depending on the strategy), and details about the build state.